 Most engine oil pumps are mechanical, using the rotational force the engine is already creating to spin a pump.
 Since its speed is directly linked to the speed of the engine, as the engine spins faster, the pump moves a greater volume of oil.

 The engine oil pump shown to the right is a design used on many GM LS series engines.
 You mostly just see the aluminum shell of the component with the working parts inside.
 The hole in the middle has a driven splined component which is spun to generate the pumping action inside.
+The gear teeth create expanding and contracting pockets that pull as they expand and push as they contract.
+Tolerances are kept tight, as leaks would reduce the pressure and effectiveness of the pump.
+Some fluid does work as a lubricant for the pump, reducing friction that would otherwise create clearance problems.

 Electric Oil Pumps